The Kansas Open Records Act

 • Email address

-• Daytime telephone number
+• Daytime phone number

 The Kansas Open Records Act recognizes that certain records contain private or privileged information, and the agency is not required to provide access to those records.
 The Act lists several exceptions, including but not limited to: